Carry On Dick: Plot

 When the rector arrives, he discovers their knowledge of the birthmark, and sweet talks Desiree into assisting him with the capture of "Turpin", whom the rector has told Desiree is actually Fancey, who is sitting downstairs in the bar.
-She lures him to her room and attempts to undress him, with the help of her wild daughters.
-The girls pull down his breeches but fail to find an incriminating birthmark, and Desmond staggers half-undressed into the bar.
+She lures Fancey to her room and attempts to undress him, with the help of her wild daughters.
+The girls pull down his breeches but fail to find an incriminating birthmark, and Fancey staggers half-undressed into the bar.
 Strapp is also dumped into a horse trough for peeping at the men in the toilets.

-Strapp and Fancey send a message to Sir Roger about the birthmark, and are accosted by Harriet in disguise who tells them to meet Turpin that night at ten o'clock.
+Strapp and Fancey send a message to Sir Roger about the birthmark, and are accosted by a disguised Harriet who tells them to meet Turpin that night at ten o'clock.
 Meanwhile, Tom tells the local constable that he knows where Turpin will be that night – at the location Harriet told Strapp and Fancey to wait.
 Thus, they are imprisoned as Turpin and his mate, and Sir Roger is yet again robbed on his way to see the prisoners.

-However things fall apart when the rector's housekeeper, Martha Hoggett (Hattie Jacques) begins to put two and two together when Mrs Giles (Patsy Rowlands), apparently sick and used for a cover-up story for Dick's raids, is seen fit and well at the church jumble sale.
+However things fall apart when the rector's housekeeper, Martha Hoggett begins to put two and two together when Mrs Giles, apparently sick and used for a cover-up story for Dick's raids, is seen fit and well at the church jumble sale.
 Later that day, Harriet is caught at the Old Cock Inn where Fancey, Strapp and Daley are meeting and Fancey recognises her as the "man" who conned them into being caught.
 She is chased into Desiree's room and is told to undress to show the infamous birthmark.
-However, they soon realise she is a woman and are prepared to let her go, but lock her up after Lady Daley recognises a bracelet that Harriet is wearing as one Turpin stole from her.
+They soon realise she is a woman and are prepared to let her go, but lock her up after Lady Daley recognises a bracelet that Harriet is wearing as one Turpin stole from her.

 With the net tightening, the Reverend Flasher gives an elongated sermon before outwitting his would-be captors and making a speedy getaway, with Harriett and Tom, across the border.